 Here is the VLAN membership for that configuration:

-To configure swp2 to drop untagged frames, add
+To configure swp9 to drop untagged frames, add

 When you check VLAN membership for that port, it shows that there is no untagged VLAN.

-When configuring the VLAN attributes for the bridge, specify the attributes for each VLAN interface, each of which is named vlan<vlanid>.
-If you are configuring the SVI for the native VLAN, you must declare the native VLAN and specify its IP address.
+When configuring the VLAN attributes for the bridge, put the attributes in a separate stanza for each VLAN interface: <bridge>.<vlanid>.
+If you are configuring the SVI for the native VLAN, you must declare the native VLAN in its own stanza and specify its IP address.
 Specifying the IP address in the bridge stanza itself returns an error.

-In the above configuration, if your switch is configured for multicast routing, you do not need to specify
+However, if your switch is configured for multicast routing, then you do not need to specify

 bridge-igmp-querier-src, as there is no need for a static IGMP querier configuration on the switch.
 Otherwise, the static IGMP querier configuration helps to probe the hosts to refresh their IGMP reports.